rfbujan/backend_Task1/README.md

 As requested in the assessment, this project implements three modules for the three services:
 - **Authenticator:** Validates the Credentials and return an instance of a User.
-- **Creator:** Returns a UserToken for a given User.
+- **Token Creator:** Returns a UserToken for a given User.
-- **Provider:** Makes use of the previously defined services for authenticating users and granting tokens.
+- **Token Provider:** Makes use of the previously defined services for authenticating users and granting tokens.

 ### Assumptions and Decisions made